ubaldot/defrecs/README.md

 It follows a checklist for components implementation:

-1. Each internal state must have an associated mutex.
+1. Each internal state `x` must have an associated mutex.
 2. Each output must have both a publish and a subscribe function.
-The publish is used internally to update the internal state and the subscribe is exposed to other components.
+The publish function is used internally to update the output and the subscribe is exposed to other components.
 For example, if output `y` of component A is used as input of component B, then component A must implement both a publish and subscribe function for `y`.
-The publish function is kept internal to component A (in-fact it is declared as `static`)  whereas the subscribe function is included in `componentA.h` file and it is is called by component
+The publish function is kept internal to component A (in-fact it is declared as `static`)  whereas the subscribe function is included in `componentA.h` file and it is is called by component B.
+The output function `h(x,u)` can be implemented either inside the publish or the subscribe function.
-3. Header files of each component must only contain the declaration of the init function, the step function, and the publish_/subscribe_ functions.
-Stop!
+3. Header files of each component must only contain the declaration of the init function, the step function, and the subscribe_ functions.
+  1. The `*_init()` function is called by `application_setup.c` file,
+  2. The `*_step(WhoIscalling caller)` is called by `application_setup.c` and
+     by some deferring tasks defined in `interrupts_to_tasks.c` file,
+  3. The `*_subscribe()` functions are called by all the components that takes those outputs as inputs.
 4. Due to that C language does not have namespaces, each component shall have an associated prefix
 5. Don't forget to initialize and schedule your component from the `application_setup.c` file.

-### Components execution:
+### Components execution

 Components' input, state and output `u` `x` and `y` can be updated periodically or in an event-based fashion.